 Furthermore, the 2012 Program Plans reflect the ongoing work to support the utilities' energy efficiency and economic programs.
-We also considered and planned for the State Energy Program (SEP) activities the State will enact in 2012, and have incorporated the costs to administer these activities in the associated program budgets.
-Specifically, we have incorporated SEP program administration and application processing costs into the budgets for the Residential Gas and Electric HVAC, and Existing Homes programs.
+We also considered and planned for the State Energy Program (SEP) activities the State has enacted in 2011 that will carry into 2012, and have incorporated the costs to administer these activities in the associated Clean Energy Program budgets.
+Specifically, we have incorporated SEP program administration, tracking, reporting and application processing costs into the budgets for the Residential Gas and Electric HVAC, and Existing Homes programs.

 Following the program descriptions are three Appendices.
-Appendix A represents the 2011 residential energy efficiency and renewable energy Marketing Plan.
-Appendix B provides a summary of total revised 2011 program costs, broken down by cost category.
+Appendix A represents the 2012 residential energy efficiency and renewable energy Marketing Plan.
+Appendix B provides a summary of total revised 2012 program costs, broken down by cost category.
 Appendix C presents the electricity and gas savings targets associated with the Energy Efficiency Program Plans.